General Bayesian quantile regression for counts via generative modeling: Analysis of length of hospital stay for acute myocardial infarction

-Turning to the continuous Poisson approach, Figure~\ref{fig:reg-pois} presents the regression result for the three quantiles.
-As expected from Figure~\ref{fig:sp-fmix}, the shapes of the estimated functions are similar across the quantiles for all covariates, and the 95\% intervals appear to be narrower than those for the proposed method.
+Finally, the right column of Figure~\ref{fig:reg-prop} presents the regression result under the continuous Poisson approach.
+As expected from Figure~\ref{fig:sp-ytau}, the shapes of the estimated functions are similar across the quantiles for all covariates, and the 95\% intervals appear to be narrower than those for the proposed method.